simon-mo/PKB/dayone_files.md

 2015-10-25T22:39:56Z: On photography  When the new invention came out, people thought it has the power to capture the soul.
-Just as the early </string> 	<key>Ignore Step Count</key> 	<true
+Just as the early